Halochkin/CustomWebComponents/Articles/attributes/enterkeyhint.md

 default action label (or icon) to present.
 Contextual information such as the inputmode, type, or pattern attributes should be used to determine which action label (or icon) to present on the virtual keyboard.

+// todo demo, more information, description, based on the demo

 ### Reference
 * https://html.spec.whatwg.org/multipage/interaction.html